Introduction to Machine Learning: Metropolis-Hastings

 \subsection{Sampling methods for continuous variables}

-While the Gibbs sampling and Metropolis-Hastings methods can be (and were) formulated for general variables and probability distributions, proving that the related chains are ergodic, and checking conditions for geometric convergence speed is much harder when dealing with general state spaces than with finite or compact spaces (see, e.g., \citep{roberts1994geometric,mengersen1996rates,amit1996convergence, roberts2004general}).
+\paragraph{Metropolis adjusted Langevin algorithm.} While the Gibbs sampling and Metro\-polis-Hastings methods were formulated for general variables and probability distributions, proving that the related chains are ergodic, and checking conditions for geometric convergence speed is much harder when dealing with general state spaces than with finite or compact spaces (see, e.g., \citep{roberts1994geometric,mengersen1996rates,amit1996convergence, roberts2004general}).
 On the other hand, interesting choices of proposal transitions for Metropolis-Hastings are available when $\CB = \mR^d$ and $\mu$ is Lebesgue's measure, taking advantage, in particular, of differential calculus.
 More precisely, assume that $q$ takes the form

 for some smooth function $H$ (at least $C^1$), such that $\exp(-H)$ is integrable.
 We saw in \cref{sec:mcmc.rd} that, under suitable assumptions, the Markov chain